AuthMe/AuthMeReloaded/docs/build.md

 ```

 On JDK 21+ builds, the full reactor also generates aggregated API docs for all built modules under
 `target/site/apidocs` at the repository root.
+The aggregate Javadoc step uses the same JDK that
+launches Maven, so it stays aligned with the active Java 21+ module set.

 ## Test commands